 Diane brings her organizational skills and warm personality to serve in the Crossroads Office.
 She is passionate about spiritual growth in her own life and the Crossroads community.
 Diane loves to listen to eclectic tunes while she works; it helps her think creatively!

 Crossroads was thrilled to welcome Heather to the staff team in April 2017 as our part-time bookkeeper.
-You can find her in the office after about 2:30 pm on Mondays & Wednesdays* (*Tuesdays & Thursdays until June, 2018), working her magic to make the numbers all line up.
+You can find her in the office after 2:30 p.m. on Tuesdays and Thursdays, working her magic to make the numbers all line up.
 Heather is also an avid baker who can’t eat her own products because of her gluten free diet.
 (Built-in generosity!)

 Janis takes pride in preparing the building for ministry, offering her time and attention to creating a hospitable space for everyone to enjoy.
 She understands that the state of the building impacts peoples’ experience of Crossroads United Church, and is committed to welcoming everyone into a clean and friendly space.
 If you pop into Crossroads you may hear her singing like no one is listening while she’s mopping the floor.